Quickstart: Collector for application data using Docker

 exporters: [debug, otlp/ls]

-OpenTelemetry collector configuration on OTelBin
+Link to OpenTelemetry collector configuration on OTelBin.

 Replace ${LIGHTSTEP_ACCESS_TOKEN} with your own Cloud Observability Access Token, and save the file.
 The access token tells what Cloud Observability project to send your telemetry data to.